AbdelrhmanEladawy/Intra_vehicle_wireless_harness_communication/BBB_and_QT/QT_project/README.md

 # QT Project
 The project aims to simulate a dashboard for a car, reading data such as speed, temperature, and fuel state from a JSON file.
 The project uses the Qt framework and is structured to be modular and easy to understand.

-Grateful thanks to [Adesh Singh](https://github.com/cppqtdev) for providing an example of how the dashboard should look.
+Grateful thanks to [Adesh Singh](https://github.com/cppqtdev) [and Design League](https://youtu.be/UwONyUrIOe8?si=SERkR77MeYzPLczu) for providing an example of how the dashboard should look.

 ## File Structure
 * **Car_1.pro:** Qt project file containing build configurations.